ericdwkim/SpotifyMe/README.md

     cd flask
     python -m pip install -r requirements.txt
 ```

+There are two ways to run the app:

-If you have a working [Docker Environment](https://docs.docker.com/engine/) already, pull the following container images and run the containers.
+1. If you have a working [Docker Environment](https://docs.docker.com/engine/) already, pull the following container images and run the containers.

 ## Container images